 The muscles on your outer thigh help keep your hips level when you walk and stand on one foot.
 Standing hip dips strengthen these muscles.
 For this exercise, you will need a book or similar item that is approximately two inches thick.

 HOW TO DO IT: Place the book close to a wall or other sturdy object that you can hold on to for balance (if needed).
 Place your left foot on the book.
 Keeping your right knee straight, hike your hip up until your right foot comes off the ground.
-Hold this position for 2 to 3 seconds, then slowly lower your foot back to the ground.
+Hold this position for two to three seconds, then slowly lower your foot back to the ground.
 Repeat 10 times and switch legs.

 Squats might not be the first exercise that comes to mind for your outer thighs, however this powerful movement also targets your hip abductor muscles.
 And if you're looking for a challenge with your leg abduction, this is it.

 HOW TO DO IT: Stand with your feet shoulder-width apart and toes pointed forward.
 Keeping your back straight, push your hips backward as if you are going to sit in a chair.
 Do not allow your knees to bend in front of your toes.
 Squat as low as you comfortably can, and then stand back up.
 Raise your left leg out to the side.
 Do another squat with a leg lift on the other side.